VarunBarad/varunbarad.github.io/_posts/2026-05-05-first-bookbinding-project.md

    <img
      alt="This is how the final book looks, quite pleased with it" src="../assets/images/posts/first-bookbinding-project/book-isometric.webp"
-     style="width: fit-content; height: fit-content;" />
+     />
-  <figcaption style="text-align: center;">This is how the final book looks, quite pleased with it</figcaption>
+  <figcaption>This is how the final book looks, quite pleased with it</figcaption>
 </figure>

 <figure>
    <img
      alt="You can see how the cover-boards have warped towards the inside from this angle" src="../assets/images/posts/first-bookbinding-project/warping-cover-board.webp"
-     style="width: fit-content; height: fit-content;" />
+     />
-  <figcaption style="text-align: center;">You can see how the cover-boards have warped towards the inside from this angle</figcaption>
+  <figcaption>You can see how the cover-boards have warped towards the inside from this angle</figcaption>
 </figure>

 <figure>
    <img
      alt="And here's the endpaper warping in the other direction, the cover boards also warp mostly because of the endpapers" src="../assets/images/posts/first-bookbinding-project/warping-endpaper.webp"
-     style="width: fit-content; height: fit-content;" />
+     />
-  <figcaption style="text-align: center;">And here's the endpaper warping in the other direction, the cover boards also warp mostly because of the endpapers</figcaption>
+  <figcaption>And here's the endpaper warping in the other direction, the cover boards also warp mostly because of the endpapers</figcaption>
 </figure>

 <figure>
    <img
      alt="This is how the endpapers look glued down with the cover and the text-block" src="../assets/images/posts/first-bookbinding-project/endpaper.webp"
-     style="width: fit-content; height: fit-content;" />
+     />
-  <figcaption style="text-align: center;">This is how the endpapers look glued down with the cover and the text-block</figcaption>
+  <figcaption>This is how the endpapers look glued down with the cover and the text-block</figcaption>
 </figure>

 <figure>
    <img
      alt="From the title-page you can see that I have started my first foray into writing week-notes" src="../assets/images/posts/first-bookbinding-project/title-page.webp"
-     style="width: fit-content; height: fit-content;" />
+     />
-  <figcaption style="text-align: center;">From the title-page you can see that I have started my first foray into writing week-notes</figcaption>
+  <figcaption>From the title-page you can see that I have started my first foray into writing week-notes</figcaption>
 </figure>

 <figure>
    <img
      alt="This is how the sewing looks like from inside; I think I should buy a white thread" src="../assets/images/posts/first-bookbinding-project/signature-sewing-inside.webp"
-     style="width: fit-content; height: fit-content;" />
+     />
-  <figcaption style="text-align: center;">This is how the sewing looks like from inside; I think I should buy a white thread</figcaption>
+  <figcaption>This is how the sewing looks like from inside; I think I should buy a white thread</figcaption>
 </figure>

 Thanks for reading about my first step in trying to find a hobby outside of digital screens.
 This has my attention captured, and I can already think of a lot of different binding projects I would like to follow up with.
 One dream project would be to someday have my own bound set of [Harry Potter and the Methods of Rationality](https://hpmor.com).
 But that is in the future, for now I need to decide what I am going to bind next.